 27 – Lone British yachtsman Francis Chichester is awarded a knighthood.

-27- Three American astronauts die in a fire which sweeps through their spacecraft during a launch pad rehearsal.
+27- Three American astronauts die in a fire that sweeps through their spacecraft during a launch pad rehearsal.
 Col. Virgil “Gus” Grissom, Col. Edward White II and Lt.
 Cmdr.
 Roger B Chaffee are in their Apollo 1 spacecraft going through a simulation of the launch which was to have put them into Earth orbit next month (pictured below).

 27 – A space demilitarisation treaty, forbidding the orbiting of nuclear weapons and territorial claims on celestial bodies, is signed by the US and USSR.